ricardogrande-masmovil/mcp-workshop/WORKSHOP.md

 - `workshop next` - Move to the next chapter in the workshop sequence
 - `workshop status` - Show current branch and progress through the workshop
 - `workshop jump <chapter-name>` - Jump directly to a specific chapter
+- `workshop reset` - Reset to main branch and start over from the beginning
 - `workshop help` - Display help information

 ## Workshop Chapters